Unsupervised Imputation of Non-ignorably Missing Data Using Importance-Weighted Autoencoders: Introduction

-The presence of high-dimensional and complex interactions among features in EHR data has motivated the use of deep learning methods for learning such relationships.
-For example, autoencoders (AE) are a popular class of deep learning architectures that has shown great utility across a range of applications in EHR data.
-Such applications include dimension reduction, representational learning, and the generation of synthetic data mimicking real EHR data, which may be unavailable due to patient confidentiality \citep{Shickel2018,Sadati2019,GootjesDreesbach2019}.
-The structure of the AE consists of an encoder, which ``encodes" the data into a lower-dimensional space that captures the salient qualities of the data, and a decoder, which reconstructs the original data from the lower-dimensional space \citep{Tschannen2018}.
-This lower dimensional space, similar to PCA, may be used to define structure in the underlying set of input data \citep{Wang2016}.
-From this low dimensional space, the generator ``reconstructs" the data, which allows it to also generate synthetic data that reflects the original data.
-The encoder and decoder are often represented by feed forward neural networks, allowing for complex non-linear interactions to be captured in both \citep{Lecun2015}.
-The Variational Autoencoder (VAE) is built upon the same encoder-decoder structure, but imposes a probabilistic assumption on the data, as well as the lower-dimensional (or ``latent") space \citep{Doersch2016}, and uses variational inference to learn a tractable estimate of the posterior of the latent variable conditional on the observed data \citep{Kingma2013,Rezende2014}.
-In prior evaluations, VAEs have shown tremendous performance in data generation and representation learning \citep{vandenOord2017}, which explain their popularity in EHR data and many other applications.
+Some of the useful characteristics of the VAE can be derived from its underlying architecture.
+This structure is similar to that of the Autoencoder (AE), which consists of two major parts.
+The first part is the encoder neural network, which in the AE deterministically transforms the input data into a lower-dimensional set of factors that is assumed to capture the salient qualities of the data.
+The second is the decoder, which is a separate neural network that attempts to reconstruct the original data from the lower dimensional space itself \citep{Tschannen2018}.
+The quality of the dimension reduction and reconstruction is measured by the reconstruction error, which is measured by the difference in the input data and its reconstructed version.
+This lower dimensional space may be used to define structure in the underlying set of input data \citep{Wang2016}, similar to PCA.
+However, the encoder and decoder are often represented by feed forward neural networks, allowing for complex non-linear interactions between features to be captured in both \citep{LeCun2015}.
+The VAE additionally imposes a probabilistic assumption on the input data and the lower-dimensional (or "latent") space \citep{Doersch2016}, where explicit encoder and decoder distributions are defined, and neural networks are used to output the parameters of each distribution \citep{Kingma2019}.
+The learned decoder allows the VAE to also generate synthetic data that has high fidelity to the original training data, given the learned latent space.